Skip to main content

 note

-tools.query not available, you must use this.query
+tools.query is not available; you must use this.query

 this.doLog()